vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/018/10_agnirna_shuShkaM.md

 title = "10"

 +++
-The imagery is somewhat mixed here: it is hard to see how either a missile (nom. aśániḥ) or a lance (instr. hetī́[contra Pp. hetíḥ, as seen already by Gr etc.]) can burn down anything.
+The imagery is somewhat mixed here: it is hard to see how either a missile (nom. aśániḥ) or a lance (instr. hetī́[contra Pp. hetíḥ, as seen already by Grassmann etc.]) can burn down anything.
 I assume it’s a transferred visual image from the fire simile, since flames can have a lance-like shape and shoot out dramatically.

 The fem. instr. adj. phrase gambhīráya ṛṣváyā lacks an overt referent.
 Geldner supplies Stimme without disc.
-In the absence of any obvious choices, I follow Gr in assuming hetī́from pāda b.
+In the absence of any obvious choices, I follow Grassmann in assuming hetī́from pāda b.
 Neither ṛṣvá- nor gambhīrá- has a standard fem. referent.

 The obj. of rurója is likewise unexpressed.
 Geldner supplies Burgen (púraḥ, a common obj. of this verb), but (n.
 10cd) suggests that rákṣaḥ from b is also possible.